php-fig/fig-standards/proposed/phpdoc-meta.md

 Pros:

-* Delivers a machine-parsable and verifyable specification.
+* Delivers a machine-parsable and verifiable specification.
 * Well-rounded proposal due to the number of factors considered.

 Cons: